jfcloutier/karma_system/design_notes/representing properties and relations.md

 Experiences, Predictions, Prediction Errors, Predictables and Observations represent different perspectives held by CAs about properties/relations.

-* Observations: The experienced properties/relations of its umwelt CAs a CA perceives
+* Observations: The experienced properties/relations a CA perceives of its umwelt CAs
-* Predictions: The next observations a CA anticipates making
+* Predictions: The next observations a CA anticipates
 * Prediction errors: Corrections a CA receives from its umwelt about the values of predictions it made
 * Predictables: Specifications of what predictions a CA can respond to
 * Experiences:  Properties/relations abstracting the CA's past and current observations